RajkumarRajamani/selenium-brain/README.md

    By following the above two steps, while initiating cucumber execution from runner file, will first read the above configurations and run it like a spring project execution enabling all Spring Features internally.

+   #### c.
+Configuration Readers

+   We are maintaining two types of configurations

+   - SeleniumConfiguration
+   - AUT Configurations

+   #### 1. Selenium Configurations

+   It contains configurations related to the framework and selenium tool and is maintained at `src/main/resources/configs/selenium-config.yml`

+   Below are the types of configurations being maintained in the yml file.

+   1.